krr-hws/DobotControl_OS6/README.md

-# Dobot Magician MBED Example with Nucleo-F411RE
+# Dobot Magician
+MBED Example with Nucleo-F411RE in C++
+Using Keil Studio Cloud